BSidesPDX/CTF-2019/data recovery/300-OffWithYourHeads!/README.md

 ## Description

   For this hardware focused challenge you will receive a spinning disk storage device- a 3.5in form factor HDD with SATA connector.
-You will also receive the materials necessary to complete the challenge and find the flag should Off With Your Heads! be successful.
+You will also receive the materials necessary to complete the challenge and find the flag should OffWithYourHeads! be successful.
 In order to find the flag you have to perform a task very similar to the data recovery procedure known as a head swap.
-In a normal headswap for data recovery, the technician first has to remove the bad heads from the "patient" drive, very carefully remove the functional heads from a "donor" drive, then place the donor heads into the patient.
+In a normal head swap for data recovery, the technician first has to remove the bad heads from the "patient" drive, very carefully remove the functional heads from a "donor" drive, then place the donor heads into the patient.
 Since matching donors with patients can be a challenge unto itself and would require more HDDs and more space, this challenge only requires you to completely remove heads from the hard drive provided to you then place them back into the same drive.
 What is meant by completely is that simply sliding them